 Mobile phones are allowed in bags or pockets but must be switched off whilst in school and will be confiscated in line with the behaviour policy if they are used.
+Smart glasses should not be worn in school.

 The Headteacher's decision is final on all matters relating to uniform and dress code, subject to this policy.